 Patrick A. Trottier

-The EODC® purpose is to create ’emergent organizations’.
+The Purpose of Emergent Organizational Development And Change (EODC® is simply to create ’emergent organizations’.

 The strategy to achieve this purpose and objectives is to create: